How to buy a condo with confidence

 Maintenance issues reappearing month after month are a sign of an ineffective or dysfunctional board.

 Talk to people who live in the building.
-Find out if their needs are met and issues resolved in a reasonable amount of time.
+Find out if their needs are being met and issues are being resolved in a reasonable amount of time.

 Neighbors can also provide an idea of the character of the complex.

 Condo living means less control over your property and lifestyle.
 The homeowners association has a say.